KingJuliusss/RT-Dose-Response/README.md

 The author’s treatment of the actuarial local control data is not specified.
 The author’s provided tumor control probability equation was created as a function and modelled for small metastases outcome of 1-year LC using R package drc [2].
 Treating 1-year LC rates as a continuous variable produces results that differ than author’s results, with TCD50 of 15.6. <br> In fact, I notice that the author’s table EA1 would total to N=12,197 for ≤ 2.0 cm brain metastases; underneath this, table EA4 for ≤ 2.0 cm metastasis notes N=10,106 – an unexplained discrepancy. <br>
 <br /> <center>
 <img src="/drm bin.png">  <br>
-type="binomial" <br>
+type="binomial", AIC=1375, log likelihood=-686<br>
 <br />

 <img src="/cont drm.png">  <br>
-type="continuous" <br>
+type="continuous", AIC=449 log likelihood=-221<br>
 <br />
 </center>
-Profile likelihood estimates are provided, the methodology of which is unspecified, but appear much smaller than nonparametric bootstrapped [4] 1-year local control, for example, for TCD50 and Gamma50: <br>
+Profile likelihood estimates are provided, the methodology of which is unspecified, but appear much smaller than nonparametric bootstrapped [4] 1-year local control; as example bootstrapping for TCD50 and Gamma50 for comparison to author's reported data: <br>

 <blockquote>
 Number of bootstrap replications R = 1000 <br>